Welcome to Ramp, the most powerful spend management platform. The resource below will tell you all you need to know to get started.

 - Cardholder: An employee who’s been given access to virtual and/or physical cards.
 They cannot change their card limits or invite others.

 - Admins: Super-users that can invite users, issue cards, set spend limits, create accounting rules, and modify all Ramp company settings.

-- Bookkeeper: Employees or third-parties who are given access to activity data to help with bookkeeping.
-Cannot issue or use cards.
+- Bookkeeper: Employees or third parties who are given access to activity data to help with bookkeeping.
+Has full access to accounting, and can have cards, but cannot issue cards.

 Best Practices - Permissions, Assigning Limits, Owning Spend